pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 ### Use Case
 A business that allows their customers to purchase various items or services using Credits.

-The business allow their customers to subscribe to a top up billing model.
+The business allows their customers to subscribe to a top up billing model.
 The top-up billing model works as follows:
 1. The customer can purchase 100 Credits from the business for 10$.
-2. The customer can start spending the 100 Credits for using different services or purchasing different items from the business.
+2. The customer can then start spending the 100 Credits using different services or through purchasing different items from the business.
-3. When the customer’s Credits drops at 25 units, the business is allowed to charge 7.50$ for 75 Credits, therefore ‘topping up’ to 100 Credits again.
+3. When the customer's Credits drops to 25 credits, the business is allowed to charge 7.50$ for 75 Credits, therefore 'topping up' to 100 Credits again.
 4. The customer is allowed to specify different limits when it comes to the top up pull payment such as:
     1. Total Limits - ***example:*** *100$ in total*
     2. Time-based limits - ***example:*** *20$ per day*